 By Dr. Richard W. Lord

 We all know that high cholesterol puts patients at risk for heart disease.
 But how does high cholesterol stack up against other risk factors such as smoking, obesity and family history?

-In my family medicine practice at Wake Forest Baptist Health, I like to discuss cholesterol in the context of other factors that put my patients at risk for a heart attack, stroke or other vascular disease.
-Often I take them through a computer model that calculates their risk for heart attack based on whether or not they smoke, their weight, age, family history and yes – their cholesterol level.
+In my family medicine practice at Wake Forest Baptist Health, I like to discuss cholesterol in the context of other factors that put my patients at risk for a heart attack, stroke or other heart disease or vascular disease.
+Often I take them through a computer model that calculates their risk for heart disease including heart attack based on whether or not they smoke, their weight, age, family history and yes – their cholesterol level.